Study pathway

 How your typical study week will look based on 14-18 hours of study per week

-Project assignments & case studies
+project assignment forums & case studies

 Live Connect sessions

-Live interaction with faculty (recorded)
+live interaction with faculty (recorded)

 Program modules